Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: Congestion Collapse Due to Oscillations

 \section{Congestion Collapse Due to Oscillations}

-The simple Fluid consideration in \S \ref{secDrawback}, and its application to the stochastic system, demonstrates the need for having release thresholds when the direction of overload switches.
-However, an overload period can also end with a return to normal loads, so that no sharing (in either direction) is required.
-We now show that the release thresholds can cause serious problems when the system returns to normal loading after an overload incident if the activation thresholds are chosen according to \eqref{thresholds}, as in the FQR-T control.
-The main problem that can arise in these setting is when the inefficient sharing condition holds, namely when \bequ \mu_{1,1} > \mu_{2,1} \qandq \mu_{2,2} > \mu_{1,2} \eeq which is what we now assume.
+The previous section dramatically showed the need for the release thresholds when the direction of the overload suddenly shifts.
+However, a more common case is for the two systems to simply return to normal loading, after which no sharing in either direction is desired.
+We now show that the release thresholds can cause serious problems when the system returns to normal loading after an overload incident if the activation thresholds are too small.
+In this case, there is a potential difficulty when the inefficient sharing condition holds, i.e., when $\mu_{1,1} > \mu_{2,1}$ and $\mu_{2,2} > \mu_{1,2}$, which is what we now assume.
+We show that, with inefficient sharing, the release thresholds combined with small activation thresholds can lead to oscillatory poor performance.
+We emphasize that, even though the performance is oscillatory, the model after the overload is over is a (necessarily aperiodic) positive-recurrent and stationary time-homogeneous CTMC when there is abandonment (as discussed in \S \ref{secCollapse}).
+In particular, our examples below are time-homogeneous CTMCs because the arrival rates and staffing levels are kept fixed.

-Let time $0$ be the time of that an overload period ends.
-For simplicity, we assume that both the arrival rates and staffing levels remain constat for all $t \ge 0$.
-For our purpose here, we further assume that \bequ \lm_1 = \mu_{1,1}m_1 \qandq \lm_2 = \mu_{2,2}m_2, \eeq so that both pools would be normally loaded if there was no sharing.
-However, since we consider a system that is recovering from an overload, we assume that $z_{2,1}(0) > \tau_{2,1}$ (implying that $z_{2,1}(t) > 0$ for all $t > 0$ as well, by \eqref{z21NoEmpty}).
-Now, for each time $t \ge 0$, the total effective service rate of pool $1$ is \bes \mu_{1,1}(m_1 - z_{2,1}(t)) - \mu_{2,1}z_{2,1}(t) = \lm_1 - (\mu_{1,1} - \mu_{2,1})z_{2,1}(t) < \lm_1, \ees where the equality follows from \eqref{CriticalOSC} and the strict inequality follows from \eqref{ineffShare} and the fact that $z_{2,1}(t) > 0$ for all $t \ge 0$.
-That implies that pool $1$ is overloaded for all $t \ge 0$, even though it would have been normally loaded if there were no class-$2$ customers in the pool.